 The committee is responsible for deciding whether or not the student can be admitted to the programme.

 In order to avoid any unnecessary disappointment, a preselection applies.
 Students who want to apply, will be requested to upload a motivation letter, a musical resume and a pdf with links to three video recordings of different style periodes, languages (Vocal) or 'feel' (Jazz).
-The classical musiciacns need to show one video of an etude.
+The classical musicians need to show one video of an etude.
 Composers have to upload three partituras and Sonologists only have to upload the motivation form.

-After the pre-selection you might be invited to the Live auditions.
+After the pre-selection you might be invited to the live auditions.
 You may prepare the same repertoire as on your video's and the singers need to prepare a poem as well.

-Check the website of the Royal Conservatoire for more idea's about the repertoire to play on your audition.
+Check the website of the Royal Conservatoire for more ideas about the repertoire to play on your audition.

 The entrance level is comparable to the Royal Conservatoire's Preparatory Course, this means you have to show in your audition, that you could reach the level of a bachelor entrance exam within three years.
 Many PM students perform at a higher level when auditioning.

 Since PM is very popular, there is a quotum.
 A maximum of 76 students in total is accepted for the course.
 This means, only the best applicants will be accepted.
 After the audition you will be given a mark.
-Students with a mark higher than an 8,5 will be aapeted straight away.
-Students with a 6 or lower, will be rejected straight away and the students in between have to wait untill June 1st for their results.
+Students with a mark higher than an 8,5 will be accepted straight away.
+Students with a 6 or lower, will be rejected straight away and the students in between have to wait until June 1st for their results.
 These marks are for internal use only and will not be communicated to the students.

 4. Mode of instruction